awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

  Aurora cluster volumes automatically grow as the amount of data in your database increases\.
 An Aurora cluster volume can grow to a maximum size of 64 tebibytes \(TiB\)\.
 Table size is limited to the size of the cluster volume\.
 That is, the maximum table size for a table in an Aurora DB cluster is 64 TiB\.

  This automatic storage scaling, combined with the high\-performance and highly distributed storage subsystem, makes Aurora a good choice for your important enterprise data when your main objectives are reliability and high availability\.
-See the following sections for ways to balance storage costs against these other priorities\.
+For ways to balance storage costs against these other priorities, see the following sections\.

 ## How Aurora Data Storage is Billed<a name="aurora-storage-data-billing"></a>